Disney California Adventure Food & Wine Festival: 2020

-The 2020 California Adventure Food and Wine Festival began on February 28, 2020 and was scheduled to run until April 21, 2020, but on March 13, 2020 it ended early, caused by the closure of the park as a result of the COVID-19 pandemic.
+The 2020 California Adventure Food and Wine Festival began on February 28, 2020 and was scheduled to run until April 21, 2020.
+The kiosk lineup remained largely the same, adding only One in a Melon and discontinuing Veggie, Veggie, Fruit, Fruit.
+A new festival feature was the return of the original ride film of Soarin' Over California to the Soarin' attraction.
+However, on March 14, 2020 the festival ended early, caused by the closure of the park as a result of the COVID-19 pandemic.

 2021

 The festival was cancelled for the 2021 spring season due to the closure of the park, caused by the COVID-19 pandemic.